NullConvergence/GraphRepo-Demo/README.md

 # GraphRepo Demo
 This notebook contains a demo of the [GraphRepo](https://github.com/NullConvergence/GraphRepo) project.

+A screencast of this demo is available on [Youtube](https://www.youtube.com/watch?v=x1ha0fRltGI).

 In order to clone the project and it's submodules, use:

 ```